PlaidWeb/publ-site/content/faq.md

 At some point I will write a longer piece on why ActivityPub has an impedance mismatch with Publ's design goals, but in the meantime you can read an [off-the-cuff rant about it](http://beesbuzz.biz/blog/2535-ActivityPub-hot-take).

-That said, it is fairly simple to support ActivityPub using [Bridgy Fed](https://fed.brid.gy) together with [Pushl](1295); this very site is [configured to use that](https://github.com/PlaidWeb/publ-site/blob/384e2c9bca9c25dedde3e9d68f682f2872db15be/main.py#L96), and should be followable at `@publ.beesbuzz.biz@publ.beesbuzz.biz` on your WebFinger-enabled social network of choice, although the experience isn't particularly great.
+That said, it is fairly simple to support ActivityPub using [Bridgy Fed](https://fed.brid.gy) together with [Pushl](1295); this very site is [configured to use that](https://github.com/PlaidWeb/publ-site/blob/384e2c9bca9c25dedde3e9d68f682f2872db15be/main.py#L96), and might be followable at `@publ.beesbuzz.biz@publ.beesbuzz.biz` on your WebFinger-enabled social network of choice, although the experience isn't particularly great.

 ### What about Webmention, WebSub, ...?